, Answering FAQ'sTurboTax Employee

 However, if you owe additional tax, file your return as soon as you can, even if you can't pay your tax bill right away.

 The late-filing penalty can be 10 times higher than the late-payment penalty, and the longer you wait, the worse it gets.

 - What's the IRS penalty for filing late?

 - What if I can't pay my taxes?

-- What if I missed the October 15 filing deadline?
+- What if my e-filed return hasn't been accepted by the April 15 deadline?